 Included in your miniHIL package, you should find an STM32F303 Nucleo-64 board.
 We will use this board to demonstrate the Target Device functionality of the miniHIL board.

-Connect up the Nucleo board to the miniHIL as per the diagram below.
+Connect up the Nucleo board to the miniHIL as per the picture below.